-The Clinical Logbook will be used to document, facilitate learning, and promote better communication between KPSAHS faculty and clinical site personnel.
+The Clinical Logbook (as applicable per program) will be used to document, facilitate learning, and promote better communication between KPSAHS faculty and clinical site personnel.
 Students are required to update and maintain the clinical logbook daily.
 Clinical logbooks must be with the student at the clinical setting at all times.